-In January 2015, I formally accepted the appointment of Chief Executive Officer, and by March, ALGA had employed two permanent part-timers and two casuals.
-As at January 2019, we have two full-timers, six permanent part-timers and four casuals.
+In January 2015, Elisabethe Dank formally accepted the appointment of Chief Executive Officer, and by March, ALGA had employed two permanent part-timers and two casuals.
+As at January 2019, we had two full-timers, six permanent part-timers and four casuals.

 November 2015 saw a total change in leadership with Ian Brookman, our current President, taking the helm.
 Ian is……Ian!
 Behind his comedic, always up to mischief exterior is a President that has the success of ALGA very much in mind at all times!
 Complementing his BIG personality are some great BIG ideas, and some insightful perspectives.

 Tracy Berger as Chair of the Board til end of 2017, brought plenty of industry experience as well as a great “cut through the crap” approach.
-The reins of Chair were handed to Craig Cowper, who with much ALGA experience gained through the NSW-Sydney Branch Committee and time as a Director continued to steer the Directors to ably fulfill their roles.
+The reins of Chair were handed to Craig Cowper in 2018, who with much ALGA experience gained through the NSW-Sydney Branch Committee and time as a Director continued to steer the Directors to ably fulfill their roles.

 Did we mention that by end of December 2018 we surpassed 2,200 members?